rwieruch/blog_robinwieruch_content/graphql-apollo-server-tutorial.md

 };
 {{< /highlight >}}

-Now you have introduced a new GraphQL mutation for deleting a user and roles for users.
-One of your users should be an admin user too.
-In the next steps, you are going to protect the new GraphQL mutation with a role-based authorization.
-Therefore, create a new guarding resolver in your *src/resolvers/authorization.js* file:
+Next, protect the new GraphQL mutation with a role-based authorization.
+Create a new guarding resolver in your *src/resolvers/authorization.js* file:

 {{< highlight javascript "hl_lines=2 7 8 9 10 11 12 13" >}}
 import { ForbiddenError } from 'apollo-server';